Facial hair in the military: Australia

-Beards are normally not allowed in the Australian Army.
+Beards are typically not allowed in the Australian Army.
 Moustaches may be worn.
-However, moustaches can not be grown past the ends of the top lip.
+However, moustaches may not be grown past the ends of the top lip.
 Sideburns are not to be grown past the point where the bottom of the ear connects to the facial skin.
 In some circumstances, such as medical or religious reasons, beards may be permitted.
-Exceptions to the rule are assault pioneers and special forces that are deployed.
+Exceptions to the rule are assault pioneers and special forces that have been deployed.

 In the Royal Australian Navy, serving members may grow a beard but only with approval from their commanding officer.
-The beard must be complete, joined from sideburns, covering the chin and joining the moustache.
+The beard must be complete, extending from the sideburns, covering the chin, and joining the mustache.
 A moustache on its own is not permitted.
 As of 1 November 2022, serving Royal Australian Air Force members may seek approval to grow a beard from their commanding officer, following the same standards as the Navy; previously, only moustaches were permitted.